-Online Associate in Arts and Sciences-Direct Transfer Agreement college offers a variety of hybrid, online and interactive televison (ITV) courses that apply to this degree.
+Online Associate in Arts and Sciences-Direct Transfer Agreement

+WVC offers a fully accredited online AAS-DTA.
+The college offers a variety of hybrid, online and interactive televison (ITV) courses that apply to this degree.
 Students should realize that neither the evening nor the distance degree offerings can accommodate all specific majors, and that only by attending classes on campus during the day can they specialize in most specific majors through WVC.
 Students should check with their adviser about currently available online degrees.